 Workplace Learning: Hospitality provides the student an opportunity to apply theory and skills learned in the classroom, learn new skills, and explore career possibilities while supervised by professionals in the field and a faculty member.
 Student will observe and participate in the functions of the hospitality industry, participate in service learning projects, volunteer for events sponsored by the hospitality department, or a combination of above, to enhance their preparation for entering the hospitality field.
 The student is required to complete a minimum of 200 hours of documented experience in a position or activity related to their academic or career goal.
+Prerequisites: HTM 100 and Reading Proficiency

-Co-requisite: Must be concurrently enrolled in at least one class which is related to student's Major or career interest or with permission of the instructor.
+Corequisites: Must be concurrently enrolled in at least one class which is related to student's Major or career interest or with permission of the instructor